UmaDeviPalaparthy/Python_DataMining_WebScraping/Assignment3.md

   Enter the property you want to modify (name, number, row, column) :  name Enter name :  mercu
-  Enter the operation of you choice from main menu :  4 Enter the symbol for which you want to update the properties:  number Enter the property you want to modify (name, number, row, column) :  23 Enter the operation of you choice from main menu :  4 Enter the symbol for which you want to update the properties:  mercury Enter the property you want to modify (name, number, row, column) :  row
+  Enter the operation of you choice from main menu :  4 Enter the symbol for which you want to update the properties:  mercury Enter the property you want to modify (name, number, row, column) :  number Enter number :  23
+  Enter the operation of you choice from main menu :  4 Enter the symbol for which you want to update the properties:  mercury Enter the property you want to modify (name, number, row, column) :  row